MarcBTHT/createWallet/README.md

 2. Use the `createChildKeys` function to generate child keys based on the parent keys and an index.
 3. Utilize the `createChildKeysAtDerivationLevel` function to generate child keys at a specific derivation level, index, and based on the parent keys.

+## Disclaimer
+This program is for educational purposes only.
+Always follow best practices for securing your cryptocurrency wallets and never share your mnemonic phrase with anyone.